konnected-io/homebridge-konnected/README.md

 # Upcoming Features

   * Adding option to set poll intervals for DHT/DS18B20 sensors
-  * Add option to have a panic button tile to trigger the alarm system
   * Professional 24/7 smart home monitoring (powered by [Noonlight](https://noonlight.com/))

 # Installation